 Cistanche is best used as an extract for the highest therapeutically potent qualities.
 These are solutions that have either used hot water or alcohol, and sometimes both, to create a concentrated herbal substance.
 The types we recommend and use come in the form of a liquid, a bulk powder or an encapsulated powder.

-Homemade preparations can, however, be achieved using whole stems or pieces decocted into simmering water for 20 minutes.
+Homemade tea preparations can be achieved using raw or prepared stem pieces decocted into simmering water for 20 minutes.
 This tea can be strained and consumed straight or added to soups, stews or congees, a type of grain-based porridge.

-Infused as an alcohol tincture, it is known to yield a greater amount of the active compounds.
+Cistanche stem and pieces can similarly be infused as an alcohol tincture.
+As we mentioned, this method is known to yield a greater amount of the active compounds.

 For dosage quantity, it is important to follow the suggested amounts on each product as concentrate ratios may differ.

-As with many tonic herbs, health benefits are considerably enhanced when the herb is consumed on a regular basis over a long period of time.
+As with many tonic herbs, health benefits are considerably enhanced when the herb is consumed on a regular basis for longer periods of time.

 Because there can be a myriad of different scenarios occurring within any one particular individual, it may be appropriate to seek the advice of a qualified tonic herbalist for additional assistance.
 This will allow the practitioner to tailor the most ideal formula and blend of herbs that can work to balance specific deficiencies and/or activate energies where needed.
 These formulas can be modified over time to make them more suitable for subtle changing conditions of the individual.